samfoo/samfoo.github.io/source/quotes.md

 his virtue’s sake he wants to live on and to live no longer."

 <div class="attrib">- Friedrich Nietzsche, <em>Thus Spoke Zarathustra</em></div>

+"In the 21st century, censorship doesn't work by withholding information.
+Censorship now works by flooding with information, by causing distraction, by causing confusion, by creating doubts and just this question mark and shadow so that you really can't figure out what's going on."

+<div class="attrib">- Zeynep Tufekci</div>